Search more than 3,000 biographies of contemporary and classic poets.

-Howe is also the author of several novels and prose collections, including, The Winter Sun: Notes on a Vocation (Graywolf, 2009); The Lives of a Spirit / Glasstown: Where Something Got Broken (Nightboat Books, 2005) and Nod (Sun & Moon Press, 1998).
+Howe is also the author of several novels and prose collections, including, The Winter Sun: Notes on a Vocation (Graywolf Press, 2009); The Lives of a Spirit / Glasstown: Where Something Got Broken (Nightboat Books, 2005); and Nod (Sun & Moon Press, 1998).
 She has written short stories, books for young adults, and the collection of literary essays The Wedding Dress: Meditations on Word and Life (University of California Press, 2003).

 Howe was the recipient of the 2009 Ruth Lilly Poetry Prize.
 She also won the 2001 Lenore Marshall Poetry Prize for her Selected Poems, and has won awards from the National Endowment for the Arts, the National Poetry Foundation, the California Council for the Arts, and the Village Voice.
 She has received fellowships from the Bunting Institute and the MacArthur Colony.
 She was shortlisted for the Griffin Poetry Prize in 2001 and 2005.

-She has lectured in creative writing at Tufts University, Emerson College, Columbia University, Yale University, and Massachusetts Institute of Technology.
-She is currently a professor of writing and literature at the University of California, San Diego.
+Howe has lectured in creative writing at Tufts University, Emerson College, Columbia University, Yale University, and the Massachusetts Institute of Technology.
+She is currently a professor emerita of writing and American literature at the University of California, San Diego.